raevt/recursive-fwl/README.md

-This repository includes a Python program to estimate multiple regression models via OLS without any matrix algebra.
-This is done using the [Frisch-Waugh-Lovell Theorem](https://en.wikipedia.org/wiki/Frisch–Waugh–Lovell_theorem) in a recursive manner, allowing the estimation of a multiple regression model with a series of simple linear regressions.
+This repository includes a Python program to estimate multiple linear regression models with a series of bivariate linear regressions by recursively applying the [Frisch-Waugh-Lovell Theorem](https://en.wikipedia.org/wiki/Frisch–Waugh–Lovell_theorem) (FWL).

 # Files and usage